hjoukl/cpycourse/docs/training/lessons/check-user-input-evenness/check-user-input-evenness.md

 !!! question "Lesson: Check User Input Evenness"

     === "Task"

-        Create a small Python program that reads an integer value from user input and prints if the input value is even or odd.
+        Create a small Python program that reads an integer value from user input and prints if the input value is even (i.e. divisible by 2) or odd (not divisible by 2 without a remainder).

     === "Hints"